-The Petition I-130 form is the first step to getting your loved one to the United States.
-The purpose of the I-130 Petition form is to establish a familial relationship between the petitioner (US citizen) and the petitioned (Alien relative).
+The Form I-130 petition is the first step to getting your loved one to the United States.
+The purpose of the Form I-130 is to establish a familial relationship between the petitioner (U.S. citizen) and the petitioned (alien relative).
 Without proof of an immediate familial relationship, immigration into the United States becomes exceedingly challenging and can take decades to finalize.
-If you need assistance with an I-130 visa application call immigration law expert Robert Sepp today!

-If you currently reside in the United States, are undocumented and you or a family member are or have been a victim of a violent crime, or other criminal activity, you may qualify for a U Visa.
-If you or someone you know may be eligible for a U Visa in Beaverton, the Portland metro area, Oregon or SW Washington, call Robert Sepp to help you with the U Visa application and legal proceedings.
+If you currently reside in the United States, you are undocumented and you or a family member is or has been a victim of a violent crime or other criminal activity, you may qualify for a U visa.
+If you or someone you know may be eligible for a U visa, it is best to seek an experienced attorney to help you with the U visa application and legal proceedings.

-There are certain criteria that must be met in order for a foreign national to qualify for lawful permanent residency and it includes:
+There are certain criteria that must be met in order for a foreign national to qualify for lawful permanent residency (LPR) and they include:

 - The foreign national must be sponsored by a U.S. citizen or lawful legal resident.